sneha-balamurali/fpga/projects/signal_passthrough_adc_dac.md

 - Connect a signal generator to one of the Red Pitaya’s inputs and an oscilloscope to one of its outputs.
 Verify that the waveform observed on the oscilloscope matches the signal generated.

-- [Impedance-match](/introduction/red_pitaya.md#outputs-out1-out2) the Red Pitaya output to the oscilloscope input.
+- Make sure to [impedance-match](/introduction/red_pitaya.md#outputs-out1-out2) the Red Pitaya output to the oscilloscope input.
 Both should be terminated at 50 Ω to prevent signal reflections and distortion.

-- Confirm that the signal generator's peak-to-peak voltage (Vpp) is within the Red Pitaya's supported input range which is [±1V or ±20V range depending on configuration](/introduction/red_pitaya.md#inputs-in1-in2).
+- Also confirm that the signal generator's peak-to-peak voltage (Vpp) is within the Red Pitaya's supported input range which is [±1V or ±20V range depending on configuration](/introduction/red_pitaya.md#inputs-in1-in2).

 ## References